wimgielis/PythonScript_NotepadPlusPlus/README.md

 MergeLines.py: select lines and choose a separator.
 I could not find the same functionality in Notepad++ but maybe I overlooked.

+UnmergeText.py: the inverse operation or MergeLines.
+A customer separator can be derived and if not found, chosen.

 SaveAllTabs.py: a loop through all open tabs.
 If unsaved, the code saves the tab if already saved earlier.
 If not yet saved, it is writting in a hardcoded folder on the hard drive.

 DuplicateTab: duplicate the text in the current tab as a new tab, immediately to the right and enable the same language syntax (if any)